Bayev and Others v. Russia: Background

-In 2009, Ryazan Oblast passed "Law on Protection of the Morality of Children in the Rayzan Oblast" and "Law on Administrative Offenses" making "promotion of homosexuality" an administrative offense.
+In 2009, Ryazan Oblast passed the "Law on Protection of the Morality of Children in the Ryazan Oblast" and "Law on Administrative Offenses" making the "promotion of homosexuality" an administrative offense.
 Nikolay Bayev, Aleksei Aleksandrovich Kiselev, and Nikolay Alekseyev were Russian LGBT rights activists.
 Bayev had demonstrated with signs stating "Homosexuality is normal" and "I am proud of my homosexuality".
 Kiselev and Alekseyev protested next to a library holding signs stating "Russia has the world's highest rate of teenage suicide.
 This number includes a large proportion of homosexuals.
 They take this step because of the lack of information about their nature.
 Deputies are child-killers.
 Homosexuality is good!" and "Children have the right to know.
 Great people are also sometimes gay; gay people also become great.
 Homosexuality is natural and normal".
 The applicants were convicted and fined based on these laws and their appeals were denied by Russian courts.
 In a 2009 case brought to the Constitutional Court of Russia by Bayev, Alekseyev, and Irina Fedotova, the court ruled that the anti-LGBT propaganda laws were compatible with the Constitution of Russia.